CLI error numbers are not described anywhere

 running a command (like `ls`) on a directory that the current user doesn't have permissions.

-#7 Updated by Kefu Chai over 5 years ago can we enclose the errno along with the path name into an exception and catch it in the caller? that would be very handy, IMO. and the error message from bufferlist is swallowed by
+#7 Updated by Kefu Chai about 6 years ago can we enclose the errno along with the path name into an exception and catch it in the caller? that would be very handy, IMO. and the error message from bufferlist is swallowed by